swennemans/building-your-own-reactjs/02-building_basic_vdom/07-component-class.md

 ```

 Exciting!
 We're going to implement the much used `setState` function ourselves!
 But, before
-we're going finish the `Component` implementation we will mount a `vComponent` first.
-We will definitly
+we're going finish the complete `Component` implementation we will we look at mounting first.
-run into some problems, but these problems will let define the requirements for the `Component`!
+We will definitly run into some problems, but these problems will let define the requirements for the `Component`!

 ## Mounting a Component with `mountVComponent`.